tvogels01/dotfiles/README.md

 Anything drops into `code` unless I pick a specific environment for a project.
 Make sure that `dot.condarc` is already linked to from `~/.condarc`.
+The shell now loads Conda's activation hook lazily, so the first `conda`/`activate` command may take a moment while the hook initializes, but interactive startup stays fast.

 ### Configure Git